-□ INDEX TERMS: ELECTROCARDIOGRAPHY; MYOCARDIAL INFARCTION, ANTERIOR □ CLEVE CLIN J MED 1990; 57:618-621
+□ INDEX TERMS: ELECTROCARDIOGRAPHY; MYOCARDIAL INFARCTION, ANTERIOR □ CLEVE CLIN | MED 1990; 57:618-621

-DE LECTROCARDIOGRAPHIC criteria for anterior myocardial infarction (MI) are well established.
-Anterior infarction is characterized by Q or QS waves in precordial leads V_2 through V_4 ,1-3 and anterolateral infarcts are identified by Q or QS waves in standard leads I and aVL and precordial leads V_4 through V_6 .
+LECTROCARDIOGRAPHIC criteria for anterior myocardial infarction (MI) are well established.
+Anterior infarction is characterized by Q or QS waves in precordial leads V_2 through V_4 , $^{1-3}$ and anterolateral infarcts are identified by Q or QS waves in standard leads I and aVL and precordial leads V_4 through V_6 .

-See Proudfit (pp 655-656).
+See Proudfit (pp 655-656)

-Postmortem heart examination,45 contrast ventriculography, vectorcardiography, and thallium scintigraphy6-8 have been used to evaluate electrocardiographic and pathologic correlations for anterior MI.
+Postmortem heart examination, ^{4,5} contrast ventriculography, vectorcardiography, and thallium scintigraphy have been used to evaluate electrocardiographic and pathologic correlations for anterior MI.
 It is preferable to study these correlations in the living heart because of physiologic conditions such as preload and afterload.

 Our study reevaluated the electrocardiographic diagnosis of anterior MI in two phases.
 First, ventriculograms were reviewed to identify pure anterior and anterolateral infarctions, and related electrocardiograms (ECGs) were inspected to establish common wave-form patterns associated with these infarctions.

-Second, these electrocardiographic wave-form patterns were tested for their ability to predict the presence or absence of anterior MI in a large group of consecutive patients evaluated by contrast ventriculography.
+In phase one, all catheterization ventriculographic reports were reviewed for the 6-month period from July through December 1983.
+Left ventriculograms were performed in the right anterior oblique projection using a Philips image intensifier and a 35-mm Aritecno or were tested for their ability to predict the presence or absence of anterior MI in a large group of consecutive patients evaluated by contrast ventriculography.